Brianracole/osticket-prereqs/README.md

 </p>
 <p>
 Set up an Azure VM with Windows 10 and at least 8 GB of memory to ensure smooth performance.
-Be sure to create an administrator username and password.
+Be sure to create an admin username and password.
 </p>
 <br />